Nick Cain talks to Chris Ashton about try scoring, Munster and the Lions

 Until a fortnight ago the naysayers were in the ascent.
 They were able to point to the fact that England’s ace finisher had gone 11 Tests without scoring a try, and that the Rugby League convert’s early spree of 15 tries in 17 Tests was more luck than judgement, or ability, and predicted that he and his celebratory swan-dive were heading for the international rugby knackers yard.

-Ashton had unwittingly made a rod for his own back by admitting that scoring tries, like his seeringly spectacular 85 metre strike against at Twickenham two years ago, is his biggest buzz in rugby.
-He had also upset some fans – especially in the area – by a summer move from the Saints to which they saw as a mercenary hiring out to the highest bidder.
+Ashton had unwittingly made a rod for his own back by admitting that scoring tries, like his seeringly spectacular 85 metre strike against at two years ago, is his biggest buzz in rugby.
+He had also upset some fans – especially in the Northampton area – by a summer move from the Saints to Saracens which they saw as a mercenary hiring out to the highest bidder.

-Then, against , Ashton's fortunes – like those of the England team as a whole – were resurrected in one fell swoop.
-The swoop in question in the spectacular victory over the world champions was trademark Ashton, tracking 's superb break before accelerating smoothly up on his outside to collect the pass for England's second try, which he rounded off with a dive that he insists was instinctive rather than premeditated.
+Then, against New Zealand, Ashton’s fortunes – like those of the England team as a whole – were resurrected in one fell swoop.
+The swoop in question in the spectacular victory over the world champions was trademark Ashton, tracking Manu ‘s superb break before accelerating smoothly up on his outside to collect the pass for England’s second try, which he rounded off with a dive that he insists was instinctive rather than premeditated.

-Ashton, clean-cut and dapper as a choirboy, was neither diving, nor ducking, when he arrived to be interviewed at the Saracens training ground at Old Albanians in midweek, with today's crucial Heineken Cup return leg against Munster at Vicarage Road looming large.
+Ashton, clean-cut and dapper as a choirboy, was neither diving, nor ducking, when he arrived to be interviewed at the Saracens training ground at Old Albanians in midweek, with today’s crucial return leg against Munster at Vicarage Road looming large.

 “The try was a bit of a relief – I’ve been waiting for that for a long time.
 You’ve just got to follow Manu, and every so often he will get clean through.
 But I haven’t had an issue with scoring tries, it’s just that people kept on bringing it up with England.
 So, it was good to score for England, but with Saracens it’s completely different, and I’m just bothered about winning this weekend.”